 A caveat to the analysis is that because the empirical strategy is a fuzzy RD, the identified parameter measures the treatment effect for the marginal recipients of Chapter 7 bankruptcy protection at the income discontinuities.
-To address this issue, I estimate the marginal threshold treatment effect (MTTE) which approximates the impact on treatment effects of marginal change if the debtor fails to fulfill contractual obligations.
+To address this issue, I estimate the marginal threshold

+&lt;sup>7Judgment liens are court rulings that provide a creditor the right to take possession of a debtor's real property if the debtor fails to fulfill contractual obligations.
 This variable includes tax liens and non-tax liens.